Vitamins and psoriasis

 Glucosamine and chondroitin

-How what you eat can affect the health of your skin
+How can diet affect the health of your skin?

 - Topical therapy.
 Applying prescription-strength ointments, creams, gels, and lotions to the affected area can help to relieve and improve symptoms.